-the wheel.

-Stern drive power steering is slow and jerks while turning

-An engine will not start with the shift control lever in neutral.

-The throttle lever is hard to move.

-The shift lever is hard to move.

-PERFORMANCE PROBLEMS

-Boat is sluggish and has lost speed & RPM.

-• The outdrive may need to have marine growth cleaned from hull and running gear.

-- A Propeller may be damaged & need repair. - Weeds or line around the propellers.
-Clean propellers. - Boat is overloaded.
-Reduce load. - Check for excessive water in the bilge.
-Pump out bilge, then find & correct the problem. - One of the throttle adjustments has changed and the engine is not getting full throttle.
-Adjust the throttle cable. - One or both of the engines is not producing adequate power.
+PROBLEM CAUSE AND SOLUTION PERFORMANCE PROBLEMS Boat is sluggish and has lost speed & RPM.
+The outdrive may need to have marine growth cleaned from hull and running gear.
+A Propeller may be damaged &amp; need repair.
+Weeds or line around the propellers.
+Clean propellers.
+Boat is overloaded.
+Reduce load.
+Check for excessive water in the bilge.
+Pump out bilge, then find &amp; correct the problem.
+One of the throttle adjustments has changed and the engine is not getting full throttle.
+Adjust the throttle cable.
+One or both of the engines is not producing adequate power.
 Have engines checked by a qualified technician.
 The boat vibrates at cruising speeds.

-- Propeller may be damaged & need repair. - A propeller shaft is bent.
-Repair or replace damaged components. - An outdrive is fouled by marine growth or rope.
-Clean running gear. - The outdrives are not trimmed properly.
-Trim outdrives. - The engines are not at the same RPM.
+Propeller may be damaged &amp; need repair.
+A propeller shaft is bent.
+Repair or replace damaged components.
+An outdrive is fouled by marine growth or rope.
+Clean running gear.
+The outdrives are not trimmed properly.
+Trim outdrives.
+The engines are not at the same RPM.
 Synchronize throttles.
+ENGINE PROBLEMS An engine is running too hot.
+The raw water supply line to the pump is kinked.
+Replace hose.
+The engine raw water pump belt is loose or worn.
+Tighten or replace the belt.
+(Mercruiser Engines) The engine raw water pump impeller is worn or damaged.
+Repair the pump.
+The engine thermostat is faulty and needs to be replaced.
+The freshwater cooling heat exchanger is clogged and needs to be cleaned.
+The exhaust manifolds or riser water ports are clogged and need to be cleaned or the manifold or riser replaced.
+An engine alternator is not charging properly.
+The engine alternator belt is loose or worn.
+Tighten or replace the belt.
+The alternator is not charging and must be replaced.
+The isolator in the charging system is not working properly.
+Replace the isolator.
+A battery is defective and not accepting a charge.

+PROBLEM